ovis-hpc/ldms/ldms/src/auth/ldms_auth_ovis.rst

 where X is a string at least 8 characters long.
 Lines starting with # in the file are ignored.

-Four locations are checked in order for the secret:
+The locations are checked in order for the secret:

 1) the full file path given on the command line via ``-A conf=authfile``,